chiahungyang/personal-website/content/home/experience.md

   location = "Boston, MA, United States" date_start = "2017-09-01"
   date_end = ""
-  description = """
-  * Formulated a population genetic modeling approach for the evolution of gene regulatory network
-  * Investigated new insights from gene network evolution on the existing theories of evolution
+  description = """Formulated a population genetic modeling approach for the evolution of gene regulatory network Investigated new insights from gene network evolution on the existing theories of evolution
   """

 [[experience]]